Introduction

 mdbook

-via cargo (Rust package manager), or this doesn't work for you, consult the official mdbook installation guide.
+via cargo (Rust package manager), consult the Official mdbook Installation Guide.

 Gather Unique Ops Configuration

-The model's unique ops configuration can be gathered, and the results can be printed to the console and saved as a CSV/XLSX file.
+The model's unique ops configuration can be gathered, and the results can be printed to the console and saved as a CSV or XLSX file.

 -